ibm-mas/ansible-devops/ibm/mas_devops/roles/ibm_catalogs/README.md

 - **Optional** for backup (auto-generated if not provided)
 - **Required** for restore
 - Environment Variable: `IBM_CATALOGS_BACKUP_VERSION`
-- Default: Auto-generated timestamp in format `YYMMDD-HHMMSS`
+- Default: Auto-generated timestamp in format `YYYYMMDD-HHMMSS`

 **Purpose**: Provides a unique identifier for each backup, allowing multiple backups to coexist and enabling point-in-time restore operations.